Danmark

 Source: www.interpol.com

-Notice, all English files on Danmark : http://danmark.wordpress.com/category/english-oder-deutsches-version/
+Notice, all English files on Danmark : https://danmark.wordpress.com/category/english-oder-deutsches-version/

 Information of Denmark published these comparisons in 2003

-Danish version of this file: http://www.lilliput-information.com/intkrim.html
+Danish version of this file: http://www.lilliput-information.com/economics/intkrim.html

 No such thing will ever be avaible again